Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 *  ***Embedded Community Youtube Videos:*** The official site for the game will have a community tab where the top-performing community videos for the month will appear to foster a community for the game on YouTube.

 *  ***Social Media Campaigns:*** Regularly update social media channels (Twitter, Facebook, Instagram, TikTok) with content like sneak peeks, gameplay trailers, updates, and community engagement.
-Social media will be linked on the official game site.
+Social media channels will be linked on the official game site.

 ### User Retention Strategy